AlexKirko/udacity-final-project/README.md

 # Project

-This project is written in support to the article published [here]().
+This project is written in support to the Medium post published [here](https://medium.com/@alexanderkirko/applying-nlp-outside-of-natural-language-user-identification-d86a4b320168).
 It is created as a part of the Udacity Data Scientist course, but it can be used as an example of user identification through session data analysis.